dadadel/pyment/README.md

 -----------
 Note that this work is in progress!
 It comes with no warranty.
 And it don't yet offer all its intended functionalities.

-Currently, only javadoc and one variant of reST styles are managed both in input and output, but that should evolve quickly in time.
+Currently, no raise managed.
+Only javadoc, one variant of reST and a part of groups (only input) styles are managed both in input and output, but that should evolve quickly in time.

 The tool can only at the time offer to generate patches or get a list of the new docstrings.